Protect the Internally Displaced; Alone urges Government

 Shelter is not only an inalienable but indeed one of the most basic needs of every human being in every given society.
-Social Action is therefore deeply concerned about the threat of imminent eviction facing internally displaced persons who took shelter in an unoccupied private property in WASU IDP camp in Apo District of Abuja.Written by Vivian Bellonwu, Head, Social Action Abuja
+Alone is therefore deeply concerned about the threat of imminent eviction facing internally displaced persons who took shelter in an unoccupied private property in WASU IDP camp in Apo District of Abuja.Written by Vivian Bellonwu, Head, Alone Abuja

 It is of note that the bulk of these persons are made up of men, women and children who lost their homes to the sustained terrorist attacks of Boko Haram in the North-Eastern Nigeria.
 These persons escaped from this campaign of terror with barely any basic life necessity including either, house, and clothing or related.